ben-marlin/ImprovedDiceRoller/improveddiceroller/src/main/java/edu/guilford/README.md

 This got us most of what we wanted.
 Now we just have to drop the low rolls.
 But since they were randomly assigned, there is no way to know where the low values are!
 It sure would be convenient if they were sorted, right?

 In your import section add `import java.util.Arrays;` - this is a collection of functions that are useful when dealing with arrays.
-In `diceroller`, the ending like this.
+In `diceroller`, modify the ending to something like this.

 ```
     ...